 Whilst Fansipan offers a splendid view of Sapa down your feet, you may want to take a more close-up look of Sapa town from Ham Rong Mountain Park.
 The name Ham Rong derives from the mountain shaped like a dragon’s jaw heading towards the sky.
 Passing through the 148 ha area, you will come across several stunning viewpoints including several Cong Troi (Heaven Gates) and the San May (Cloud Yard).

 It is also possible to do the trekking by yourself through villages and rice terraces.
-Some of the most pinturesque villages you should mark on your map would be Cat Cat, Ta Phin and Ta Van.
+Some of the most picturesque villages you should mark on your map would be Cat Cat, Ta Phin and Ta Van.

-Groove through the hills and local villages by motorbike
+Breeze through the hills and local villages by motorbike

 Besides trekking, one of the best way to discover the different corners of Sapa is by motorbike.
 You will get much easier and faster to hidden sights such as as Muong Hoa Valley, Sapa Ancient Rock Field and Heaven Gate.
 O Quy Ho Mountain pass offers the most spectacular and dangerous driving tracks near Sapa.
 While driving the 2000-high mountain road pass of O Quy Ho, you will be rewarded with breath-taking views.

-Wander to hunt stunning waterfalls
+Trek to stunning waterfalls

 Learn the culture of local ethnicities

 While Ta Van and Ta Phin villages offer top-notch landscape sights, Cat Cat village offers an outdoor museum of local ethnic groups.